Mobility Furniture Buying Guide

 Is It Ok For The Elderly To Sleep In A Recliner?

 Having the option to sleep on a chair may comfort some elderly folks.
-A reclining chair may provide a comfortable and supportive alternative for some older adults who have problems sleeping on a bed due to limited movement or other health issues.
+A reclining chair may provide a comfortable and supportive alternative for some older adults with problems sleeping on a bed due to limited movement or other health issues.

-However, You must consider several factors before concluding that an older adult may sleep soundly and pleasantly on a chair.
+However, consider several factors before concluding that an older adult may sleep soundly and pleasantly on a chair.
 The following are some considerations:

-- Think about the recliner’s lumbar and head support while making your decision.
+• While making your decision, consider the recliner’s lumbar and head support.
 Memory foam and high-density foam cushions may be more comfortable and supportive than their lower-density foam or spring counterparts.

-- Assurance of security in the reclined chair: Ensure the chair provides enough support and is comfortable before using it for sleep.
-Avoid using any recliner that wobbles or has any other structural issues.
+• Assurance of security in the reclined chair: Before using it for sleep, ensure the chair provides enough support and is comfortable.
+Avoid using a recliner that wobbles or has other structural issues.

-- Consider the older adult’s health and mobility when considering whether a chair is a decent option for them to sleep in.
+• Consider the older adult’s health and mobility when deciding whether a chair is a decent option for sleeping.
 Because of physical limitations or medical conditions, some individuals may find that sleeping on a bed provides a sense of safety and comfort they cannot find anywhere else.

-You should consult an occupational therapist or doctor if you are considering sleeping on a chair but are still determining whether doing so is a good idea.
-They can point you toward the best options once you meet with them, helping you make an informed decision.
+If you are considering sleeping on a chair but are still deciding whether it is a good idea, consult an occupational therapist or doctor.
+Once you meet with them, they can point you toward the best options, helping you make an informed decision.

 How Is A Recliner Made?